mina-nagy1/Human-Emotion-Recognition/README.md

 ## Dataset

-- **Dataset:** FER2013 (Facial Expression Recognition 2013)
-- **Source:** Kaggle
-- **Number of classes:** 7
-  *(Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral)*
-- **Original format:**
-  - Grayscale facial images
-  - 48 × 48 resolution

-The dataset is loaded dynamically from its CSV representation.
-No raw dataset files are stored in this repository.

-Official dataset splits are preserved:
-- Training
-- PublicTest (validation)
-- PrivateTest (test)

-Detailed access instructions are provided in `data/README.md`.
+The project uses the FER2013 dataset for multi-class facial emotion recognition across seven emotion categories.
+Images are provided as grayscale facial samples and are dynamically loaded from the original CSV format without storing raw data in the repository.
+The dataset’s official training, validation, and test splits are preserved to ensure reproducibility.
+Detailed access instructions are available in data/README.md

 ## Preprocessing & Data Augmentation